Writing a Participant Statement

 Have someone who knows your child well read the information and give you feedback.

-You can update the Statement for each Plan Review and as your child gets older and their needs change.
+You can update the Statement for each Plan Reassessment and as your child gets older and their needs change.
 Depending on your child’s age and disability, you can include them in planning what goals they want to achieve.

 Include a copy of your child’s Participant Statement with other documents you send to the NDIS Planner before your planning meeting and take a copy with you to the meeting.